cyrusmsk/tzf_d/Readme.md

     │   └── tzinfo.d
     └── tzf_rel.d
 ```
-- data: has data files, that will be used to match time zone
+- tzf-rel: has data files, that will be used to match time zone
 - source/app.d: CLI code
 - source/geomedry.d: library with geometry primitives (could be used separatly)
 - source/lib.d: main library code with internal classes and logic